RobertoCampisi/advent-of-code/README.md

 ## CLI (Work in progress)

-Since the tool is made for first personal use, it has been written to run in the same directory as the solutions.
+Since the tool is made for first personal use, I decided to keep it simple.
+The CLI has been written to run in the same directory as the solutions.

 It assumes the following file structure for any solution:
 ```{YEAR}/day{DAY}.py```